 - Nice Hat: Bulduga wore a broad-brimmed hat identical to Cad Bane's first hat.
 Unfortunately for him, this led Cad Bane to kill him for it.

 - Sibling Team: They hunted bounties as a team and Count Dooku was aware of their fearsome reputation.

-- Stereotype Flip: Ithorians are known for being a peaceful race.
+- Stereotype Flip: Ithorians are known for being a peaceful race consisting mostly of philosophers and botanists.
 Bulduga and Onca are ruthless bounty hunters who are very quickly able to prove anyone who thinks that about them wrong.

 - We Hardly Knew Ye: They both die in their debut episode, with Bulduga being shot by Cad Bane before even the introduction to the Box and Onca being impaled by a trap within the Box.

 Kiera Swan was a Weequay bounty hunter and winner of the Obsidian Sphere who competed in Count Dooku's competition and died in the Box.

 - Action Girl: Well, she was a bounty hunter skilled enough to be invited to the competition.